All players, coaches and managers are urged to read the CDSFA Judiciary Disciplinary & Appeals Regulations, to understand:

 Depending on the nature of the offence, a suspension longer than the minimum sanction may be imposed.
 The sanctions for playing while suspended are severe for player, team and club.

-If a player wishes to make an appearance regarding a decision made by the CDSFA Judiciary Panel, the request to do so must be submitted to the club by midday on the Friday following the communication of the original judiciary decision together with a fee of $50.
+If a player wishes to make an appearance regarding a decision made by the CDSFA Judiciary Panel, the request to do so must be submitted to the club by midday on the Friday following the communication of the original judiciary decision together with a fee of $50, plus an admin fee.
 Requests must be supported by written statements from the player and, if appropriate, team members and other witnesses.
 Players have the right to request a copy of the referee’s report.

 Appeals to CDSFA